Kong/developer.konghq.com/app/_how-tos/create-a-design-document.md

 ---
-title: Create a design document
+title: Create a design document in Insomnia

 products:
     - insomnia